WPManageNinja/paymattic-docs/docs/form-editor/add-multiple-column-containers-in-forms.md

 ## Adding Multiple Column Containers

-To learn how to add the **Multiple Column Containers** in a Paymattic Form, follow the steps with the screenshots below –

 Open your **Desired Form** where you wish to add the **Multiple Column Containers** feature.

 If you do not have any existing forms, read [Create a Form from Scratch](/how-to-create-a-form-from-scratch-with-paymattic) or [Create a Form using Templates](/simple-form-templates) documentation.